-- ❖ Physical hitting, shoving, damaging or stealing property - ❖ Verbal name calling, mocking, or making sexist, racist or homophobic comments - ❖ Social excluding others from a group or spreading gossip or rumours about them - ❖ Written writing notes or signs that are hurtful or insulting - ❖ Electronic (commonly known as cyber-bullying) spreading rumours and hurtful comments through the use of e-mail, cell phones (e.g., text messaging) and on social media sites.
+Forms of bullying can include: Physical - hitting, shoving, damaging or stealing property, Verbal - name calling, mocking, or making sexist, racist or homophobic comments, Social - excluding others from a group or spreading gossip or rumours about them, Written - writing notes or signs that are hurtful or insulting, Electronic (commonly known as cyber-bullying) - spreading rumours and hurtful comments through the use of e-mail, cell phones (e.g., text messaging) and on social media sites.

 When addressing bullying, the daycare will use a progressive discipline approach.
 Progressive discipline allows the daycare to choose from a range of options to address the behaviour and help the student learn from his or her choices.
-Some examples include:

-- ❖ an apology for a hurtful or disrespectful comment - a review of the expectations for the student - ❖ a meeting with parents/guardians - anger management counselling - ❖ having the individual removed from the centre.
+Some examples include: an apology for a hurtful or disrespectful comment, a review of the expectations for the student, a meeting with parents/guardians, anger management counselling, having the individual removed from the centre.